My objective is to write a Promises/A+ conformant implementation similar to

 Chaining promises

 Our .then methods should return a new promise.
-Note that in the example below p.then returns a promise q, the handler qOnFulfilled is stored on q, also the handler rOnFulfilled is stored in r.
+Note that in the example below, p.then returns a promise q.
+The handler qOnFulfilled is stored on q, and the handler rOnFulfilled is stored in r.

 it('.then should return a new promise', () => {